 Under ideal conditions, where there's lots of data, each value in a SIP is valid because it has actually happened, and the frequencies in the SIP are the same as the reality.
 That is, a well-formed SIP is correct by construction.
 Since the rest is simple arithmetic, avoiding implementation errors and independent validation are both fairly simple.

-MCS, generating random values from a curve that approximates the data, is approximate by construction.
-Also, the number of MC trials has to be much larger than the number of SIP trials, so that we can be confident that the PRNG hasn't handed us a freak.
+On the other hand, MCS generating random values from a curve that approximates the data, is approximate by construction.
+In this case, the number of MC trials has to be much larger than the number of SIP trials, so that we can be confident that the PRNG hasn't handed us a freak.
 We can only hope to get close to the fidelity that comes effortlessly in a SIP.